-“I didn’t make that transaction” springs to mind when you find an odd-looking account among your transaction history.
+‘I didn’t make that bank transaction’ springs to mind when you find an odd-looking account among your transaction history.
 Whether it’s the name, the price, or the date that looks a bit off, it’s something that can be easily checked out.

-We’ve pulled together a few things to consider the next time you find yourself in this situation.
+We’ve pulled together a few things to consider the next time you find yourself in this situation and want to look at who’s charging (if not you).
 If you’re not sure whether a transaction is suspicious or not, you might want to run through the following steps.

 This may seem like an obvious one, but it can save a lot of hassle: cross-reference the transaction history in your account with your receipts.
 Compare account numbers, double check the price, and make note of the business name on the EFTPOS receipt, as some merchants appear by their registered business name, or parent company name rather than the name on their shopfront, or trading name.